Espresso helps rollups:

 with Ethereum

-HotShot, our consensus protocol, scales to tens of thousands of nodes while maintaining strong performance to enable participation of Ethereum’s full validator set.
+HotShot scales to tens of thousands of nodes while maintaining strong performance to enable participation of Ethereum’s full validator set.

 Interoperability